Michelleoc/pands-project/README.md

 We can see that the box and whisker plots are squashed at the top of the range, with many evaluations achieving 100% accuracy, and some pushing down into the high 80% accuracies.

-NOTE NOTE NOTE Make predictions on test/validation dataset

 #### Step 8 - Final model selection <a name="finalmodelselection"></a>

-The results in the previous section suggest that the LDA was the most accurate model, I will use this model as the final model.
+The results in the previous section suggest that the LDA was the most accurate model (this is no surprise as ) I will use this model as the final model.
 Now we want to get an idea of the accuracy of the model on our validation set.
 This will give us an independent final check on the accuracy of the best model.

 I can fit the model on the entire training dataset and make predictions on the testing dataset.
-    model = LinearDiscriminantAnalysis()
+    lda = LinearDiscriminantAnalysis()
-    model.fit(X_train, y_train)
+    lda.fit(X_train, y_train)
-    predictions = model.predict(X_test)
+    predictions = lda.predict(X_test)

 We can evaluate the predictions by comparing them to the expected results in the testing set and then calculate classification accuracy, as well as a confusion matrix and a classification report.